Bedrock-OSS/bedrock-wiki/docs/world-generation/surface_builder.md

 ```

 * `iterations` determine how many blocks will be placed.
-I'm going to use the Molang `math.random` function to randomize the number of blocks.
+I'm going to use the Molang `math.random_integer` function to randomize the number of blocks.
 In this case, it'll be 20 to 25 blocks.

 * `extent` use an array to determine the size of the blob. `[0, 8]` means the size is extended from 0 to 8 blocks.
 So, our blob would be 8 blocks long both on X and Z axis. **Only use this for X and Z distribution**.